 The COVID-19 pandemic brought a lot of changes with it.
 The less human contact, the better.
 This means that remote work became essential, and virtual and digital are the new ways to go.
 But, one problem comes with the need for less face-to-face interactions: how can you move on with your hiring processes?
 How can you interview your candidates?
 The answer: video interview.
+Click here to watch this article’s video version or go to the bottom of this page.

 Why Should You Use Video Interview in Your Recruitment?